letoram/tui-bindings/lua/doc/lua-tui.md

     bg : integer (0..255)
     bb : integer (0..255)
     id : integer
+		fg_id : integer
+		bg_id : integer
     shape_break : integer

 All of these, except for id and shape\_break, directly control the text drawing routine.
 Id is a custom number tag that can be used to associate with application specific metadata, as a way of mapping to more complex types.

+If the color\_id field is set, it is expected to use a value from the builtin table tui\_colors.

 Shape break is used to control text hinting engines for non-monospace rendering.
-Though this goes against the traditional cell-grid structure, it is useful for internationalisation and for ligature substitutions (where a specific sequence of characters may map to an entirely different representation.
+Though this goes against the traditional cell-grid structure, it is useful for internationalisation and for ligature substitutions (where a specific sequence of characters may map to an entirely different representation and you want subsequent cells to break word or other group selections.
+For shaped rendering, this might also cause realignment to the grid.

 ## Colors

 There is an event handler with the name 'recolor' which provides no arguments.
-When activated, this indicates that the server provided palette have changed.
-Though you explicitly set linear 8-bit rgb values to indicate color, these _should_ be taken from a table of semantic indices.
+When activated, this indicates that the desired palette has changed.

-There are two context- relative accessor functions for the palette:

-    get_color(index) => r, g, b
-    set_color(index, r, g, b)
+If you have been using the 'color\_id' method, when setting cell attributes, you can ignore this handler.
+If you use custom colors however, you will want to pick colors that match the

 The possible values for index are provided in the global lookup table 'tui\_color' and are thus accessed like: